 Question 7: Do you have other staff, available, if the DJ or photo booth attendant gets sick or has an emergency?

-Answer: Yes, we have 8 DJs that work with our team and we always check in with every DJ, the week of the event.
-We also check in with the DJ/photo booth attendant 3 hours before the event start time, to ensure they're going to make the event.
+Answer: Yes, we have 6 DJs that work with our team and we always check-in with every DJ, the week of the event.
+We also check in with the DJ and/or photo booth staff 24 hours before the event and then again, 4 hours before the event start time, to ensure they're going to make the event.
 If a DJ or photo booth attendant is sick or has an emergency, we will notify the customer immediately and provide an experienced, professional staff for the event.

 Question 8: What is your cancellation policy?